Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 Additionally, promotions may also have negative impacts on your brand integrity.
 Constantly reverting to price promotions can damage your brand [@Keller2003].

-> "The objective of value pricing is to uncover the right blend of product quality, product cost, and product prices that fully satisfies the needs andwants of consumers and the profit targets of the firm".
+> "The objective of value pricing is to uncover the right blend of product quality, product cost, and product prices that fully satisfies the needs and wants of consumers and the profit targets of the firm".

 Furthermore, many channels are notoriously difficult to evaluate.
 Advertisement and promotion could occur in any number of places: